DeepLabCut/DeepLabCut/docs/functionDetails.md

            displaycropped: If =True then the video will be cropped (to the size in  the config.yaml file) and points plotted.

 This function has various other parameters, in particular the user can set the ``colormap``, the ``dotsize``, and ``alphavalue`` of the labels in **config.yaml** file.

+### Extract "Skeleton" Features:

+NEW, as of 2.0.7: You can save the "skeleton" that was applied in ``create_labeled_videos`` for more computations.
+Namely,  it extracts length and orientation of each "bone" of the skeleton as defined in the **config.yaml** file.
+You can use the function by:

+``
+deeplabcut.analyzeskeleton(config, video, videotype='avi', shuffle=1, trainingsetindex=0, save_as_csv=False, destfolder=None)
+``
+See more details here: https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/post_processing/analyze_skeleton.py

 ### (J) Optional Active Learning -> Network Refinement: Extract Outlier Frames